-Strikingly beautiful and nestled among conservation and public lands, Silver Mountain Ranch in Huerfano County is a top priority in Colorado.
+Strikingly beautiful and nestled among conservation and public lands, Silver Mountain Preserve in Huerfano County is a top priority in Colorado.

 What's at Stake

-"The context and catalyzing potential of this ranch is truly compelling."
+"The context and catalyzing potential of this preserve is truly compelling."

 "It offers us a shot at protecting a linkage for wildlife between the southern Rocky Mountains, foothills and prairie across significant elevation and topography changes.
 These are all critical factors for building resilience in the face of a changing climate." - Galen Guerrero-Murphy, TNC Land Conservation Program Manager